digitaltwinconsortium/ManufacturingOntologies/README.md

 ## UA Cloud Twin

-The simulation makes use of the UA Cloud Twin also available from the Digital Twin Consortium [here](https://github.com/digitaltwinconsortium/UA-CloudTwin).
-It automatically detects OPC UA assets from the OPC UA telemetry messages sent to the cloud and registers ISA95-compatible digital twins in Azure Digital Twins service for you.
+The solution makes use of the UA Cloud Twin also available from the Digital Twin Consortium [here](https://github.com/digitaltwinconsortium/UA-CloudTwin).
+It automatically detects OPC UA assets from the OPC UA PubSub metadata messages sent to the cloud and registers ISA95-compatible digital twins in Azure Digital Twins service for you.

 <img src="Docs/twingraph.png" alt="twingraph" width="900" />